Cosmic-Ide/DependencyResolver/README.md

 Provides a simple API to check for, and download artifacts from Maven Central, Google Maven and Jitpack.
 It was created as a lightweight alternative to Eclipse aether for Android.
 But this would work on any OS.

+It is recommended to use snapshot builds from jitpack.

 For checking if an artifact exists (in the above mentioned repositories), you can simply do
 ```kt
 import org.cosmic.ide.dependency.resolver.getArtifact